ibm-cloud-docs/framework-financial-services/vpc/vpc-architecture-bcdr.md

 ### Workloads on virtual server instances
 {: #your-workloads-snapshots-for-vpc}

-If you are running virtual server instances and _not_ trying to get your application designated as Financial Services Validated, then you can consider [Snapshots for VPC](/docs/vpc?topic=vpc-snapshots-vpc-about).
+If you are running virtual server instances, then you can consider [Snapshots for VPC](/docs/vpc?topic=vpc-snapshots-vpc-about).
 Snapshots for VPC is a regional offering that lets you create a point-in-time copy of your block storage boot or data volumes.
 The initial snapshot you take is a full backup of the volume.
 Subsequent snapshots of the same volume are incremental; only the changes since the last snapshot are captured.
 You can select a snapshot during instance provisioning, and restore a new, fully-provisioned boot volume to start the instance.
 You can also create and attach a data volume from a snapshot within a running virtual server instance.

 For more information, see [General procedure for creating and using snapshots](/docs/vpc?topic=vpc-snapshots-vpc-planning&interface=ui).

 ### Workloads on {{site.data.keyword.openshiftshort}}
 {: #your-workloads-openshift}

-If you are running {{site.data.keyword.openshiftshort}} and not trying to get your application designated as Financial Services Validated, then you can consider [Portworx](https://portworx.com/products/portworx-enterprise//){: external}.
+If you are running {{site.data.keyword.openshiftshort}}, then you can consider [Portworx](https://portworx.com/products/portworx-enterprise//){: external}.
 Portworx is a highly available software-defined storage solution that you can use to manage local persistent storage for your containerized databases and other stateful apps, or to share data between pods across multiple zones.

 See [Storing data on software-defined storage (SDS) with Portworx](/docs/openshift?topic=openshift-portworx) for more information.